graphadvantage/Neo4j-Azure-Bitlocker/neo4j-azure-bitlocker.md

 From these tests it's clear that Bitlocker isn't making Neo4j run slower, which was my expectation.
 On real hardware, Bitlocker is expected to add "a single digit performace impact" according to MSFT docs, however these tests don't reveal that.

 It could be that the performance impacts of Azure virtualization greatly exceed, and are more variable, than whatever the Bitlocker overhead is.
+Perhaps there are some Azure experts out there who can weigh in...

 A better approach would be to run several batteries of tests, perhaps at different times of day or after a specified amount of VM uptime, unfortunately I didn't have that opportunity.
 However, the good news that Bitlocker is certainly not killing Neo4j performance and can be recommended for encrypting data at rest in Azure environments.

 Other notes - we got great data compression with Neo4j's inherent sparcity, coming in at 315GB.